laravel/docs/authentication.md

 Laravel makes implementing authentication very simple.
 In fact, almost everything is configured for you out of the box.
 The authentication configuration file is located at `config/auth.php`, which contains several well documented options for tweaking the behavior of the authentication services.

-By default, Laravel includes an `App\User` model in your `app` directory.
+By default, Laravel includes an `App\User` [Eloquent model](/docs/{{version}}/eloquent) in your `app` directory.
 This model may be used with the default Eloquent authentication driver.

+### Database Considerations

-Remember: when building the database schema for this model, make the password column at least 60 characters.
+When building the database schema for this model, make the password column at least 60 characters.

 Also, before getting started, make sure that your `users` (or equivalent) table contains a nullable, string `remember_token` column of 100 characters.
 This column will be used to store a token for "remember me" sessions being maintained by your application.
 This can be done by using `$table->rememberToken();` in a migration.
 The `scaffold:auth` command will generate these migrations for you.

-If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.
+> **Note:** If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.

 <a name="authenticating-users"></a>
 ## Authenticating Users